I am the self-assigned family historian for the Neel Family of Geiger, Alabama.

 All I know about Joseph Dennis is that he was the son of a Syrian immigrant, whose actual name was Choueri Sawaya.
 Joseph ran a Venetian blind business in Fairfield, Birmingham.

-He married Nell Thompson and had a girl, Barbara, who is named after his mother.
+He married Nell Thompson and had a girl, Barbara, named after his mother.

-Nell had Bill by another man while married to Joseph, Earl Holland, to whom she had been engaged before marrying Joseph.
+Nell had Bill by another man, Earl Holland, to whom she had been engaged before marrying Joseph.
 Joseph raised Bill as his child.
 Out of respect for Bill and IAW his wishes, I have kept Joseph as his "father" in this tree, though I have changed the info on Family Search.

-Joseph and Nell broke up for a while but got back together and are buried together at Elmwood Cemetery in Birmingham.
-I'm guessing that Joseph must have been a very honorable, forgiving, and loving man.
+Joseph and Nell broke up for a while but reconciled and are buried at Elmwood Cemetery in Birmingham.
+Joseph must have been a very honorable, forgiving, and loving man.
 I wish I had met him.

-All I know about these folks is that Mr. Bragg worked at US Steel most of his life and was some kind of engineering genius.
+All I know about these folks is that Mr. Bragg worked at US Steel most of his life as an engineer.

-I have asked Sylvia's brother Ed to send me all he has and he says working on it.
+I have asked Sylvia's brother Ed to send me all he remembers.
+He says working on it.

 Kady is also working with her sister on what she has.